Updated as of July 2019

 2019 TOP ATTRACTIONS IN SIEM REAP

-Here are some of the best attractions you can find in Siem Reap.
+Below are some of the best attractions and tourist spots you can find in Siem Reap.
 If you want to know the best temples in Angkor Archaeological Park, click here.

 ANGKOR NATIONAL PARK

 The archeological park of Angkor which is made up of 72 major temples including Angkor Wat offers an insightful journey to the history of Khmer empire, one of the most advanced kingdoms of its time.
 It is located 20 minutes north of Siem Reap town proper on a tuktuk or car.

 Some interesting sightings in the Angkor region include the deep brown-tinged temples that are on its state of preservation, some piled ruins including scores of temples that are overgrown by strangler fig trees and vines, and the old woman at Phreah Khan giving blessings to tourists.

 For photographers, the best lighting conditions happen in the morning as most of the temples face east except for Angkor Wat which leans towards west.
 Ta Prohm and Preah Khan are hovered by trees in most of its areas which can be good options for photo op on a broad daylight.

 Get a dose of authentic Cambodian life at Psar Chas or the Old Market, as it is recognized among locals.
 It is a busy strip for local vendors selling housewares, vegetables and meat of different kinds.
 Tourists often flock the place for its large collection of clothes, jewelries, and handicrafts that are open for bargain and are sold at a fair price.

 The Old Market is located at Psar Chas road, in between Pub Street at the town proper and the Siem Reap river, which can easily be accessed by a public tuk tuk.
 Fare to get there is USD1 from any place in the town.
 Opening hours is from 7AM to 6PM, Mondays to Sundays.